2020brian/phase2ip/README copy.md

 1. Fork and clone the above repository
 2. Install the necessary dependencies
 3. Run npm run server to run our local db.json
-4. Run npm start to start our application
+4. Run npm start to start our

 # Usage 2
 Open [TECH ZONE 01](https://tech-zone01-t535.vercel.app/)